2002 Brickyard 400: Background

 Indianapolis Motor Speedway, the track where the race was held.

 The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
 It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.
 It is a four-turn rectangular-oval track that is 2.5 mi long.
 The track's turns are banked at 9 degrees, while the front stretch, the location of the finish line, has no banking.
 The back stretch, opposite of the front, also has a zero degree banking.
 The racetrack has seats for more than 250,000 spectators.

 Summary

 Kurt Busch and Jimmy Spencer, locked in a burgeoning feud dating back to Bristol, collided on lap 36.
 Busch hit the turn 3 wall.
 Veteran Bill Elliott added the Brickyard to his long resume, and Rusty Wallace finished second for the third time.

-Following the race, Tony Stewart was fined $50,000 and placed into probation not by NASCAR, but by his sponsor, The Home Depot, for punching a photographer post-race.
+Following the race, Tony Stewart was fined $50,000 ($ adjusted for inflation) and placed into probation by his sponsor, Home Depot, for punching a photographer post-race.